 This Caprese Caesar Cocktail recipe is in celebration of Canada’s 150th birthday.
 Have you ever tried a Caesar Cocktail?
 If you’re Canadian, you probably have.
-If you aren’t Canadian, and haven’t tried one, you should.
-This year Canada, my home and native land, is celebrating this milestone birthday.
+If you aren’t Canadian and haven’t tried one, don’t miss out.
+This year Canada, my home and native land are celebrating this milestone birthday.
 Whether or not you are Canadian, let’s all toast that birthday with the classic Canadian cocktail, the Caesar.

 What Exactly is a Caesar Cocktail?

 Many people think of the Caesar as Canada’s national cocktail.
 Although the origins of the drink are questionable, it was supposedly invented in Calgary in 1969.
 Regardless of where it came from, the Caesar is Canada’s most popular cocktail.